Xbox Wireless Controller: Design

 The analog sticks feature a new textured rim, while the D-pad was changed to use a more traditional 4-way design rather than the circular 8-way design of the 360 controller.
-This change was made partially due to criticism by players of fighting games who, despite the use of "sweeps" across the D-pad in these games being part of the motivation for the 8-way design, felt that the Xbox 360's D-pad performed poorly in that type of game.
+This change was made partially due to criticism by players of fighting games who, despite the use of "sweeps" across the D-pad in these games being part of the motivation for the 8-way design, thought that the Xbox 360's D-pad performed poorly in that type of game.
 The updated 4-way design is also better suited for use as individual keys in games that use them for item selection.
 The design of the face buttons was revised to improve their legibility, using a three-layer design consisting of a black background, colored letter, and a clear covering intended to make the letter appear to "hover" inside it.
 The buttons themselves are also spaced slightly closer together.

 The bumpers and trigger buttons were overhauled with a new curved shape to improve their ergonomics, as the user's fingers now naturally lie at an angle upon them unlike the straighter design on Xbox 360 controllers.
 The bumpers were also made flush with the triggers.
 The triggers themselves now have a smoother feel, and were made more accurate.
 Each trigger features independent rumble motors called "Impulse Triggers", which allows developers to program directional vibration.
 One trigger can be made to vibrate when firing a gun, or both can work together to create feedback that indicates the direction of an incoming hit.

 Xbox Wireless

-After 2016, when Bluetooth connectivity was introduced with the second controller revision (Model 1708) alongside the Xbox One S, Microsoft rebranded its proprietary connection protocol as "Xbox Wireless".
-Xbox Wireless uses a higher frequency than Bluetooth (2.4 GHz), improving bandwidth and lag.
+After 2016, when Bluetooth connectivity was introduced with the second controller revision (model 1708) alongside the Xbox One S, Microsoft rebranded its proprietary connection protocol as "Xbox Wireless".
+Xbox Wireless uses the same frequency range as Bluetooth (2.40-2.48 GHz), but has a higher transmit power, improving range and input latency.
 Starting in 2017, Microsoft began working with third-party manufacturers to produce additional accessories using Xbox Wireless, with the first class being headsets.

 With a firmware update that began rolling out in September 2021, controllers with Bluetooth are able to pair with devices using both wireless protocols, allowing those controllers to switch connections by double-tapping the pairing button.

+Xbox Copilot

+The Xbox Wireless Controller has a game accessibility feature called "Copilot", supported on Xbox and Windows, which allows a second controller to be used to assist in game input.